chrisroberts/vagabond/README.md

 #### knife

-Install and manage the knife-lxc plugin.
+Install and manage containers via the knife-remotelxc plugin.

 ### Example